Tomatoes are easily grown in containers—clay pots, plastic nursery pots, and wood boxes

 Container-grown tomatoes have the same growing requirements as garden-grown tomatoes: 6 to 8 hours of sunlight each day, nutrient-rich soil, and enough water or soil moisture for steady, even growth.

-Best tips on How to Grow Tomatoes.
+Best tips on How to Plant, Grow, and Harvest Tomatoes.

 You can grow any type of tomato in a container—a miniature currant-sized or small cherry tomato or a tall, vining beefsteak tomato—as long as the container is large enough to hold enough soil to keep the plant upright and support the plant’s nutrient and water needs.